Rectangle 19 1

 It’s important to understand that whilst the Proposed Civil Partner Visa is an immigration pathway to settlement, this is subject to ongoing compliance with the immigration rules.

-There are many considerations such as:
+There are many considerations, such as:

-• is the relationship subsisting and genuine??
+• Is the relationship subsisting and genuine??

-• has there been any breakdown in the relationship?
+• Has there been any breakdown in the relationship?

 • Have there been any changes in income?